CiscoTestAutomation/genie/docs/health/health_background/background.rst

 .. _Background-health-check:

-Background Health Check
+Health Check Background
 =======================

-pyATS Background Health Check is a similar, nearly identical functionality to the traditional health check.
-However, where health check only runs in the post-processor section of a job, background health check will run continously parallel to the job.
+pyATS Health Check Background is a similar, nearly identical functionality to the traditional health check.
+However, where health check only runs in the post-processor section of a job, Health Check Background will run continously parallel to the job.

 Usage
 -----
-This page contains all the documentation needed to use `pyATS Health Background Check`.
+This page contains all the documentation needed to use `pyATS Health Check Background`.
-Currently, `pyATS Health Background Check` is only supported via integrated mode (run via pyATS job).
+Currently, `pyATS Health Check Background` is only supported via integrated mode (run via pyATS job).

 Prerequisites
 -------------